briangann/grafana-datatable-panel/README.md

 * Paging Options
   * Rows Per Page - number of rows to display when paging is enabled
   * Paging type - multiple navigation options

+Column Aliasing
+* Override the name displayed for a column

+Column Width Hints
+* Provide a width "hint" in percentage or pixels ( 100px or 10% ).
+Note: The table will autosize as needed, but will use the hints provided.

+Column Sorting
+* Sort table by any number of columns in ascending/descending order.

 Table Options
 * Row Numbers - toggle to show row numbers